keithhetrick/keithhetrick/README.md

 # Interactive Discord Bot: WOCKA-FLOCKA BOT

-Interactive bot that can tell you jokes, quotes, stories, even give you Developer-related information.
+## Interactive bot that can tell you jokes, quotes, stories, even give you Developer-related information.

-A back-end AI bot/app built with Node, Axios, multiple 3rd party API's & deployed to AWS for 24-hr functionality.
-Wocka-Flocka uses Discord as its "front-end" that enables users to engage with it.

 Wocka-Flock built using: